Event schedule

 Road Crossing

 Due to the nature of the Noosa Trail Network the event will be on ‘open roads’.
-In other words there will be no road closures except Goodwin Street, Tewantin.

 There are several road crossings that will be either fully supervised by accredited traffic management personnel or by self crossing points at low traffic areas.